crowdcomms/frontend-coding-challenge/README.md

 3. Tested
 4. Optimised for performance
 5. Structured as though it is expected to grow into a large enterprise app in the future
-6. Display a good overall knowledge of the main Angular concepts
+6. Display a good overall knowledge of the main Angular concepts and best practices

 Commit regularly and follow the [Angular guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commit messages.